WxBDM/PyNimbus/README.md

 0     0        0         0       0      0    0    0         0
 ```

-If there are reports for that day, the dataframe will look as such:
+If there are reports for that day, a hail dataframe would look as such:
 ```
     Time Size                 Location         County State    Lat      Lon  \
 0   1850  100     1 W LIBRARY JUNCTION     WASHINGTON    PA  40.29   -80.07